Kuznetsov-100-Rads-Bar/Projet14/README.md

 4. Run the following commands: `click to run live server`
 5. Server is started at port : 5500  [http://127.0.0.1:5500/](http://127.0.0.1:5500/) in browsers

+## Getting Started

-## Installing and launching Front-End
+- Installing and launching Front-End :

 - Clone the repository of HRnet Faites passer une librairie jQuery vers React: